mosharaf/cse585/README.md

 Use Google slides to enable in-line comments and suggestions.

 ### Lecture Summaries
 Each group will also be assigned to **write summaries for at least one lectures**.
 The summary assigned to a group will not be the reading they gave the lecture on.
+The group will write a summary for all presented papers (required readings) for that lecture.

 A paper summary must address the following four questions in sufficient details (2-3 pages):